aditya-88/ASAP/README.md

 Made and tested on Mac OS X 10.11.4 with Pyhton 3.4, BioPython 1.66, EMBOSS 6.5.7, SEQTK, CLUSTALW2 2.1

-**Recently tested to successfully on a MacBook Pro with ARM based M1 Max CPU running macOS Venture, 13.1 and Python 3.10.9**
+**Recently tested to successfully on a MacBook Pro with ARM based M1 Max CPU running macOS Ventura, 13.1 and Python 3.10.9**

 *Python Package: `easygui` is required for the installer but not the ASAP code.*